 - Limit to one page unless you have extensive, relevant experience.

 - Use results oriented phrases that reflect the skills needed for the job.
-Quantify your actions and use industry terms.
+Quantify your actions and use industry keywords that match the description.

 - Check and recheck for typos, misspellings and grammar.